bettar/miele-lxiv-easy/README.md

 		$ xcodebuild -configuration Development -target miele-lxiv

-	Note that one of the advantages of building the Development version is that it will NOT be sandboxed.
+	Note that one of the advantages of building the Development configuration is that it will NOT be sandboxed.

 - If you want to reclaim some disk space you can safely remove the `miele-...` subdirectory in $BLD.